railsfactory-magesh/titanium_documentation/source/en/location.md

 # Native Maps

+Native map kits are provided on both iOS and Android to display geographical, navigation, and other location-based information.
+Most of this functionality is available through the `Ti.Map` namespace.

 <note>
-	To run map applications on Android emulator, a `API` Sdk must be choose to avoid `requires unavailable shared library com.google.android.maps` error.
+	To run map applications on Android emulator, a `API` SDK must be choose to run the application.
+The Google Maps API extensions are only available on the "Google enhanced" versions of the Android SDK.
+Most commercial Android handsets run a version of these "Google APIs", so you can safely assume most devices have access to them.
+Also, a [Google Map key](http://developer.appcelerator.com/doc/mobile/android-maps) must be added to `tiapp.xml` to use Google Maps in production.
+You can use the Kitchen Sink maps API key for development, as shown below:
 </note>

-Moreover a [Google Map key](http://developer.appcelerator.com/doc/mobile/android-maps) have to be added to `tiapp.xml`

 <code class="xml">
 	<property name="ti.android.google.map.api.key.development">0ZnKXkWA2dIAu2EM-OV4ZD2lJY3sEWE5TSgjJNg</property>
 	<property name="ti.android.google.map.api.key.production">GET_ME_FROM_GOOGLE</property>
 </code>

 ## Displaying a map
-You can add a map to a window using the creator `Ti.Map.createView`.
+You can create a map to add to a window or view using the constructor `Ti.Map.createView`.
-A comprehnsive list of proterties and methods are documented in [Ti.Map](http://developer.appcelerator.com/apidoc/mobile/latest/Ti.Map-module);
+A comprehensive list of properties and methods are documented in [Ti.Map](http://developer.appcelerator.com/apidoc/mobile/latest/Ti.Map-module).

 <code class="javascript">
 var window = Ti.UI.createWindow();